10 ways to boost your pension savings and get a comfortable retirement

 The most popular type of equity release is the lifetime mortgage.
 You don’t have to make monthly payments like a normal mortgage because the interest, which is fixed or capped, is "rolled up".
 The loan plus the interest accrued is only payable once you move into long-term care or die.
 The "no negative equity guarantee" means you will never owe more than what the house is sold for.

-According to the Equity Release Council, homeowners accessed £1.17bn of property wealth in the second quarter of this year.
-Andrew Morris, senior equity release advisor at Age Partnership (opens in new tab), says: “We are definitely finding more people looking to [boost their] income in retirement.
+Andrew Morris, senior equity release advisor at Age Partnership, says: “We are definitely finding more people looking to [boost their] income in retirement.
 Usually, it is people looking to release money to bridge a shortfall for a certain period of time, for example, between finishing work and the state pension starting.”

-The money you release could also affect any state benefits you receive such as Pension Credit, and if you reinvest the money there could be tax on any growth or interest.
+The money you release could also affect any state benefits you receive such as pension credit, and if you reinvest the money there could be tax on any growth or interest.

 Always consider downsizing first, as it’s often cheaper and less risky than equity release.
 It’ll allow you to free up cash and move into a more appropriate home to spend your golden years.